 Volunteer Park, Pasco Washington

-In the downtown area of Pasco you will find the Volunteer Park.
-This park is about 7 acres in size, and is a beautiful and shady place where visitors and locals can enjoy a nice picnic lunch or stroll.
-The Volunteer Park also has playground equipment, to keep your young ones busy while you relax!
-In addition to this, the park sports a meditation garden, lovely shaded walkway, sitting and picnic areas.
+In the downtown area of Pasco, you will find Volunteer Park.
+This park is about 7 acres in size and is a beautiful and shady place where visitors and locals can enjoy a nice picnic lunch or stroll.
+Volunteer Park also has playground equipment, to keep your young ones busy while you relax!
+In addition to this, the park sports a meditation garden, lovely shaded walkways, and sitting and picnic areas.

 Chiawana Park, Pasco Washington

-Another park in Pasco is the Chiawana Park.
-This park is also situated along the banks of the Columbia River, and has boating facilities for visitors’ use.
-Other facilities available at this park are both walking and bicycle paths, picnic areas and drinking fountains.
+Another park in Pasco is Chiawana Park.
+This park is also situated along the banks of the Columbia River and has boating facilities for visitors' use.
+Other facilities available at this park are both walking and bicycle paths, picnic areas, and drinking fountains.
 On either end of the park are wooded regions, with an open space in between the two wooded areas.
-This is another good spot for bird-watchers to hang out; no matter what the season, you will find birds plentiful in the vicinity!
+This is another good spot for bird watchers to hang out; no matter what the season, you will find birds plentiful in the vicinity!